 In reading, I realized that I had also been vaccine damaged myself.
 As a girl, I suffered from chronic ear infections and they bombarded my system with penicillin, which, though has its place in the world of medicine, killed off all of my good and bad bacteria making me extremely susceptible to illness.
 I developed an allergy to the antibiotic as a teenager.
 I caught every flu going around growing up.

 The book explains that head-banging and ear infections are two very common vaccine reactions.
 Some babies’ immature immune systems cannot yet ward off and fight the pathogens being introduced to their systems and the pathogens therefore roam around the baby body searching for a place to imbed.
-They often end up in the ear or in the head making for these common childhood illnesses.
+They often end up in the ear or in the head making for these common childhood issues.

 Kate offers an alternative schedule that introduces the diseases to the immune system using homeoprophylaxis, inciting an immune response much like that of a vaccine without the potential effects of immunization.
 The most impressive thing about this is that using blood titer draws they have found that the children using this alternative to vaccines do, indeed, have the antibodies to the diseases they have been treated against.